 A few months later, YouLead and Living Proof Live came to Calgary (June 2012).
 God planted seeds of truth in my heart at both.
 At LPL, I wrote down a word of warning for my path that had been characterized by more nos than yeses: “All that we’ve worked for on this walk can be lost… we’re giving up abundant life.”
 I was over myself (or so I thought).
 My disobedience was costing me abundant life with Jesus.

 Within the year, tragedy struck our community when a young friend passed away suddenly.
 After sitting with the grieving community, I found myself writing about God’s faithfulness and trustworthiness through life’s storm.
-For that year, I did my best to say yes when God prompted me to take other steps of faith in writing.
+For that year, I did my best to say yes when God prompted me to begin writing what is now bite-size Bible study.

 In the midst of making very slow and imperfect progress out of a seven month spiritual winter, my mom asked me if I would be interested in teaching a breakout session at YOULead in Toronto that coming fall (2015).
 I said yes, completely uncertain if God even liked me anymore, let alone would speak through me.
 Yet I was keenly aware that without His intervention, my words alone would fall flat.